Credit Support Annex

-A Credit Support Annex, or CSA, is a legal document which regulates credit support (collateral) for derivative transactions.
-It is one of the four parts that make up an ISDA Master Agreement but is not mandatory.
-It is possible to have an ISDA agreement without a CSA but normally not a CSA without an ISDA.
+A Credit Support Annex (CSA) is a legal document that regulates credit support (collateral) to mitigate counterparty risk in financial contracts.
+Effectively, a CSA defines the terms under which collateral is posted or transferred between swap counterparties to mitigate the credit risk arising from in the money derivative positions.
+It is one of the four parts that make up an ISDA Master Agreement but is not mandatory; it is possible to have an ISDA agreement without a CSA but normally not a CSA without an ISDA.

-Essentially, a CSA defines the terms or rules under which collateral is posted or transferred between swap counterparties to mitigate the credit risk arising from "in the money" derivative positions.